melanchall/drywetmidi/Docs/articles/dev/Manual-build.md

     * via `Code` → `Download ZIP` button on GitHub, then extract archive; or
     * `git clone https://github.com/melanchall/drywetmidi.git`; or
     * somehow else.

+If you want to build full version of the library (see steps below to build [nativeless version](xref:a_develop_nativeless)):

 3. Download native binaries required to work with Multimedia API:
     * for _master_ branch take _DryWetMIDI.<release_number>-bin-native.zip_ archive from [Releases](https://github.com/melanchall/drywetmidi/releases) (<release_number> is the number of the library release you want to build);
     * for _develop_ branch go to https://dev.azure.com/Melanchall/DryWetMIDI/_build/latest?definitionId=6&branchName=develop and download _DryWetMIDI.<release_number>-bin-native.zip_ from `Artifacts` → `Binaries`.
 4. Extract the archive and place extracted content in `<your_local_folder_with_repository>\Native` folder.

+If you want to build [nativeless version](xref:a_develop_nativeless) of the library, two steps above should be replaced with this one:

+3. Run `Resources\Scripts\Setup nativeless version.ps1 script` from the root of the repository.

-5. Build the solution `<your_local_folder_with_repository>\Melanchall.DryWetMidi.slnx`.
+Now you should be able to build the solution `<your_local_folder_with_repository>\Melanchall.DryWetMidi.slnx`.
 For build you can use any tool you want: `dotnet` CLI, Visual Studio, Rider and so on.
 The library uses "new" csproj format so your build tools should be modern enough.

 _master_ branch contains code that the library releases built on. _develop_ one is for current development so if you need the latest code, use this branch.